jimniels/blog/_posts/2014-09-02-logo-integrity.md

 The final process looks something like this:

-I have a master `.ai` file with appropriately-sized vector version of each logo on matching canvas sizes, which allows me to easily create a proportionally-sized set of logos.
+I have a master `.ai` file with vector versions of each logo on matching canvas sizes, which allows me to easily create a set of logos which are proportionally sized in relation to one another.

 ![Illustrator master file](http://jim-nielsen.com/blog/assets/img/2014/logos-illustrator-file.png)